MartinsAlex/MA_Backtester/README.md

 # Utilisation

-Detailed documentation can be called with built-in help() function.
-All Yahoo and FRED forex Tickers are working.
-Some example list can be found in "tickerLists" folder.
+Arguments, attributes and methods are explained in the class documentation that can be called with the help() built-in function.

 &nbsp;